Queensland Designer Homes

 You will be able to see all of your property's details like your property lot and RP number, Parish, Ward, Area, if there are any development or building applications on your property currently, Zoning, Local Plans that are applicable to your property and they even have a satellite mapping system.

-What consultants will you need to employ the services of?
+4. Consider what consultants will you need to employ the services of.
 It is important to know who you will need to employ and for what.
 Usually, you will need:

 • a building designer of course to design and detail the new home,